 “What I’m seeing a lot of now is external people have access to internal information,” he said.

-Jonny Frank, a Partner with StoneTurn, brings nearly 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
-He joined StoneTurn in 2011 from […]
+Jonny Frank, a Partner with StoneTurn, brings more than 40 years of public, private and education sector experience in forensic investigations, compliance and risk management.
+He joined StoneTurn in 2011 […]